IF Warta

-IF Warta is a Swedish football club located in Hisingen, Göteborg.
+IF Warta is a Swedish football club located in Hisingen, Gothenburg.

 Background

 Idrottsföreningen Warta, a football club from Hisingen in Gothenburg, was founded in 1929.
 The name Warta is said to be named after a rusty old boat that was moored at Sannegårdshamnen, Lindholmen (in Gothenburg), at the time when the club was founded.
 The club's most famous player is Glenn Hysén who began his career with IF Warta as a youngster.

 Since their foundation IF Warta has participated mainly in the middle divisions of the Swedish football league system.
 The club currently plays in Division 3 Nordvästra Götaland which is the fifth tier of Swedish football.
 The club spent 4 seasons in Division 2, then the third tier of Swedish football, in 1987 and from 1989 to 1991.
 They play their home matches at the Sälöfjordsplan in Göteborg.

 IF Warta are affiliated to Göteborgs Fotbollförbund.

 Recent history

 In recent seasons IF Warta have competed in the following divisions: